LittleRichard/learntocode/README.md

 be installed on your computer, but just in case: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

+In our case, we'll use it to access scripts for lessons, as well as homework and solutions.
 We'll cover some fundamentals of git, including getting set up to access this code repository, in the first class.